databricks/terraform-provider-databricks/website/content/Resources/notebook.md

 This resource allows you to manage the import, export, and delete notebooks.
 The maximum allowed size of a request to resource is 10MB.

+{{% notice note %}}
+Though the public workspace import api supports notebooks of type `JUPYTER` and `HTML` this resource does not support those types as determining changes is quite challenging as the format includes additional information such as timestamps execution counts thus a base64 diff causes issues.
+{{% /notice %}}

 ## Example Usage